The SPJIMR PGPM program

 SP Jain PGPM admissions and applications

 The admissions process for the SP Jain PGPM program is multi-layered.
-In the first, almost preliminary stage, applicants fill out a basic form along with their professional and academic details.
-Within a few days, the SP Jain profile sheet is sent to them.
+In the first, almost preliminary stage, applicants fill out a basic form along with their professional and academic details, and two essays.
+Within a few days, if shortlisted, they are required appear for an admissions interview.

-This profile sheet is quite detailed, containing a number of essays, and involving a deep dive into the professional profile and aspirations of the applicant.
-The profile sheet has to be submitted a week before one takes the actual in-person SP Jain PGPM interview.
+This interview process is quite detailed, involving a deep dive into the professional profile and aspirations of the applicant.
+It involves probing on both the personal (individual) and professional (work related) aspects.
 In this way, SPJIMR has created a rigorous and thorough selection process for the PGPM.

 SPJIMR PGPM admissions and deadlines

 The SP Jain PGPM follows a rolling admissions process.
 Applicants usually hear back on their status for selection for the interview (the pre-selection stage) in around 2 weeks after they apply.
-Thereafter they must complete and submit the SP Jain profile sheet and prepare for the interviews.
+Thereafter they must prepare for the interviews.

-The SP Jain profile sheet, which is essentially the document that forms the core of the applicant’s profile, is quiet a detailed document.
+The SP Jain interview is quite a thorough process.
 It touches upon not just the professional and personal details of the applicant, but also attempt to analyze one’s ability to excel in a post-MBA environment.
 The emphasis is on how one thinks, rather than only on what one has done.

-What does SPJIMR look for in the profile sheet essays?
-Here is some advice on how to go about the essays:
+Here is some advice on how to prepare for the interviews:

 – Professional competence: SP Jain wants to have as good an idea as possible of what you plan to do post-MBA.
 For this reason, it asks specific questions on not just post-MBA goals, but also current skills that relate to those goals.
 Be diligent here and do not list generic things such as exposure to the corporate environment.